-What do students need to learn about AI to be fit for the future?
+What do students need to learn about AI to feel fit for the future?
 And what does this mean for the respective subject and teachers?
 How can we use AI as a tool to improve learning and teaching experiences?

 We discuss, for example, whether future doctors should be able to programme in order to use AI-supported methods later on, or which ethical-social aspects computer scientists also have to deal with intensively.
 We also ask which AI applications are used or currently being developed at universities: Which hypes can be safely ignored – and where are the real innovations?